collinbrewer/synth/README.markdown

 var todo=new Graph.Todo(); // creates a new 'todo' object with setTitle and getTitle methods
 ```

-Another more abstract example is to create a custom schema for form field, then defining generators, allowing for arbitrary data to be parsed and processed:
+Another more abstract example is to create a custom schema for a form field, then defining generators, allowing for arbitrary data to be parsed and processed:

 ```javascript
 var schema={